rustviz/rustviz-tutorial/src/ownership.md

 scope at the end of the function, so the resource that it owns is dropped at that point.

-Hover over the messages in the visualization to be sure you understand.

 ### Return

 Finally, ownership can be returned from a function.